quintans/eventsourcing/README.md

 ---

-## Command Query Responsibility Segregation (CQRS) + Event Sourcing
+## Event Sourcing + Command Query Responsibility Segregation (CQRS)

 An event store is where we store the events of an application that follows the event sourcing architecture pattern.
 This pattern essentially is modelling the changes to the application as a series of events.
-The state of the application, at a given point in time, can always be reconstructed by replaying the events from the begging of time until that point in time.
+The state of the application, at a given point in time, can always be reconstructed by replaying the events from the beginning of time until that point in time.

 CQRS is an application architecture pattern often used with event sourcing.